Dr Stephen Bradley

 Profile

-I am a Clinical Research Fellow and a GP working in inner-city Leeds.
+I am an NIHR Academic Clinical Lecturer and a GP working in inner-city Leeds.

 Following the academic foundation programme I completed General Practice training in 2016 and have worked at the University of Leeds as a Clinical Fellow since May 2017.
-My current role is funded by Cancer Research UK's CanTest programme.
 Through my doctoral research I am investigating the role of imaging in the diagnosis of lung cancer.
 Prior to my PhD study, I completed an MSc in Health Research at the University of Leeds.

 Qualifications